gelmio/oblivious-svelte/oblivious/Oblivious.md

 I ride slowly, casually past the cop holding the rope, and then gun it.
 *Flee.*
 Even through my helmet and the roar of the bike I can hear the cops losing their shit behind me, and I can see them wigging out in my mirrors.
-I get far enough down the road to know I’m not being chased - and that I can't be shot... - and I start breathing again.
+I get far enough down the road to know I’m not being chased - and that I can't be shot - and I start breathing again.
 It might be the dumbest thing I’ve ever done.
 It’s the sort of blatantly retarded thing that could land you in the deepest of shit. *Or worse...*